written by Maurice Cardinal … Part 1 of 2

 Amateur artists trying to build a career are not as careful about what they say or do politically because they perceive that they have nothing to lose and everything to gain.
 We all get it, but remember that the internet has a memory, and if you make wild careless statements, you will be ostracized by the same art buyers and collectors you’re trying to reach, because they’re watching too.

-In part two I’ll show you how conARTISTS run their game.
+In Part 2, I’ll show you how conARTISTS run their game.